ava-labs/hypersdk/README.md

 based on the amount of chunks actually read/written from/to state.

 #### Hot Access Discount Over Block
-If a key has already been accessed in a given block, any future access will be cheaper.
-This goes for both fetching and updating.
+If a state key has already been accessed in a given block, future access by the same transaction/future transactions will be more efficient for the `hypersdk` to handle because the corresponding state is now sitting in memory.
+The `hypersdk` tracks which state it has already loaded to execute a block for each `hypervm` and can ch

+been accessed for the `hypervm` and can charge a different fee

 If someone is going to modify a value and then another tx comes along and modifies the same value, that is much cheaper for the `hypervm` to process (in many